paymill/paymill-documentation/guides/reference/transactions.html.md

   -d "description=Test Transaction"
 ```

 You can add any type of transaction data to the checksum, this includes shipping/handling costs, shopping cart items, shipping/billing address as well as return/cancel URLs for PayPal.
+See our guides on [address data](/guides/reference/address-data.html) and [shopping cart data](/guides/reference/shopping-cart.html) as well as [PayPal transactions](/guides/paypal/transactions.html) for more information.

 Here's an example of a checksum for a full-fledged transaction: